 Skin cancer is the uncontrolled growth of abnormal skin cells.
 Our skin cells are constantly regenerating.
 In fact, we shed almost 30,000 to 40,000 skin cells an hour.
 But damage to DNA contained within the skin cell can accelerate this rate of division exponentially - and this out-of-control replication is what leads to the formation of malignant tumors.

-Basal and squamous cell carcinomas are the most common type of skin cancer, with over 5.4 million Americans diagnosed with one of these skin cancers every year.
-Melanoma is not as common, annually affecting approximately 77,000 people.
-But melanoma is much, much more deadly.
+Basal and squamous cell carcinomas are the most common type of skin cancer, with over 3.3 million Americans diagnosed with one or more of these skin cancers every year.
+Melanoma is not as common, with an estimated 197,700 Americans expected to be diagnosed in 2022.
+But melanoma is much more deadly.

 Basal Cell Carcinomas (BCC)